 To prevent hemorrhoids in the future:

-- Get more fiber in your diet of fruits, vegetables and whole grains as bran.
-The fiber softens the stool and facilitates the passage.
+- Get more fiber in your fruits, vegetables, and whole grains as bran.
+The yarn softens the stool and facilitates the passage.
 Try to get 25 to 30 grams of fiber per day.

 - Drink about eight glasses of water a day: This will prevent constipation and the effort that hemorrhoids cause.

-- Exercise regularly: Keeping your body in motion will keep your bowels moving as well.
+- Exercise regularly: Keeping your body in motion will keep your bowels moving.

 - Spend time each day to go to the bathroom: Staying regularly can help prevent constipation and hemorrhoids.
 If you have to defecate, do not hold it.
 Stools may begin to recede, forcing him to tense up when he leaves.